INRIA/velus/tests/readme.md

   nested automata and simplifying the results.

 * emsoft03.lus
-  Some more examples with clocking from the "Clocks as First Class Abstract Types" paper in EMSOFT 2003.
+  Examples with clocking from the "Clocks as First Class Abstract Types" paper in EMSOFT 2003.

+* emsoft05.lus
+  Examples with clocking from the "A Conservative Extension of Synchronous Data-flow with State Machines" paper in EMSOFT 2005.

 ## Larger verification examples